Look Up Another Term

 Disadvantage = One Location

-Password Manager and Personal PIN
+Password Manager + Personal PIN

 One approach to making a password manager more secure is to add a secret PIN at the end of each automatically generated password.
 Users have to manually append that PIN each time, but the same PIN can be used.
 If the password manager were ever compromised, the attackers would not have the full password, because the appended PIN is known only to the user.
-See password.
+See password and FIDO.